ohm-softa/ohm-softa.github.io/Readme.md

 	We'll talk about the specifics (and limits) of functional programming in Java.
 	Learn about the classes and interfaces used for Java's functional parts, and the more sophisticated stream reduction using `reduce` and `collect`.

-- **Dependency Injection (July 4, materials tba)**
+- **Patterns of modern software architecture (July 4, materials tba)**

-	Singletons are actually a bad idea, most of the time.
-	Dependency injection (DI) uses _dependency inversion_ together with a mechanism to organize instances.
+	We're wrapping up the semester by talking about patterns of modern software architecture, such as 	dependency injection or microservices.

 _Subscribe to [https://github.com/ohm-softa/ohm-softa.github.io](https://github.com/ohm-softa/ohm-softa.github.io) repository to follow updates._